If you already have a bachelor’s degree

 For more information about the courses you will be taking

-and when, see our program of study.
+and when, see our course sequence.

 Specific information about these courses can be found in